 Each of the following examples adds a new feature or level of complexity to the WHEN/THEN statements shown here.
 Remember that the Event Monitor System can be used for many possible combinations of events and actions to suit your own needs.
-These examples illustrate only a small percentage of the system's capabilities.
-(Additional examples are in other sections of this chapter.)
+These examples illustrate only a small percentage of the possibilities the system is capable of.